27 Key POS Features To Look For When Choosing A POS System

 The system syncs up your sales and stock perfectly so that whenever a transaction is made, the appropriate level of stock will be deducted.

 Your system should allow you to get notified immediately whenever your stocks are low.
-This ensures that you never run out of your top-selling items.
+This feature that StoreHub also has ensures that you never run out of your top-selling items.

 If you’re managing multiple stores, then having a POS that can share stock information across all your stores is a huge necessity!

 Not only can you view your inventory levels per store, but you can also transfer it between stores easily!

 Whenever one of your stores have insufficient stock levels, you can easily manage and move your supplies across stores.

 A POS system lets you send or print purchase orders directly to your suppliers.